What are the different cycling disciplines?

 Why are the headquarters of the UCI in Aigle, Switzerland?

-The Aigle site offers many advantages: in particular, the proximity of Geneva-Cointrin international airport, of Lausanne, the headquarters of the International Olympic Committee (IOC), and of numerous international sporting federations, as well as its central position in the heart of Europe; the environment of Aigle is ideal for practising the various cycling disciplines (lowland and alpine roads, cycle track, cyclo-cross track, training sites for mountain bikes, BMX track and hall for indoor cycling), a crucial condition for the location of its headquarters, since training programmes are organised in and around the World Cycling Centre (WCC), particularly for riders benefiting from solidarity grants.
+The Aigle site offers many advantages: in particular, the proximity of Geneva-Cointrin international airport, of Lausanne, the headquarters of the International Olympic Committee (IOC), and of numerous International Federations of sport, as well as its central position in the heart of Europe; the environment of Aigle is ideal for practising the various cycling disciplines (lowland and alpine roads, cycle track, cyclo-cross track, training sites for mountain bikes, BMX track and hall for indoor cycling), a crucial condition for the location of its headquarters, since training programmes are organised in and around the World Cycling Centre (WCC), particularly for riders benefiting from solidarity grants.

 What is the link between the UCI and the International Olympic Committee (IOC)?